movementlabsxyz/MIP/MIP/mip-74/README.md

 ## Abstract

-We propose a rate limitation mechanism to protect the Lock/Mint-type Native Bridge, hereafter called the _Native Bridge_, see [MIP-58](https://github.com/movementlabsxyz/MIP/pull/58), against faulty or compromised behavior of the bridge components.
+We propose a rate limitation mechanism to protect the Lock/Mint-type Native Bridge, hereafter called the _Native Bridge_, see [MIP-58](https://github.com/movementlabsxyz/MIP/pull/58), against faulty or compromised behavior of the Native Bridge components.
 It limits the volume of assets that can be transferred within a time window.
 This MIP proposes a solution to mitigate attacks and limit damages, and if paired with an insurance fund it may cover the potential losses incurred by our users.

 ## Motivation

 There are several components and actors in control of the behavior of the Native Bridge including contracts (we may assume they are trusted), our Relayer and of course the network.
-If an attacker can control one these components they can potentially mint and transfer assets thereby compromising the Native bridge.
+If an attacker can control one these components they can potentially mint and transfer assets thereby compromising the Native Bridge.

 The Rate Limiter can help to protect the Native Bridge against faulty components (Relayer or network) or attacks.
 It can limit the volume of transferred value per time interval, the maximum value transferred with a given transfer, or the number of transactions within a time window.